Gliders in the immediate vicinity of the airport are normally expected to operate on the south side of Runway 7/25.

 Where to Land

 First and foremost, land wherever you need to in order to be safe.
-But if possible, land in the desired area.
+If possible to do so safely, land in the desired area.

 The dimensions of the Glider Operations Area (GOA) are clearly denoted by physical landmarks.
 The east end is terminated by the Precision Approach Path Indicators (PAPIs) for runway 25.
 The west end is bounded by the paved path between the runway and the ILS-7 Glideslope antenna.

 When landing, plan to land roughly in the middle of the field.
-This will allow you safe margins on either side and also in general allow you to be immediately towed or pulled off into a staging area without having to “back taxi”.
+This will allow you safe margins on either side.
+After landing, pull off to the side and clear the GOA!
+There may be another glider or tow plane landing behind you needing that real estate.

 Please don’t hit the PAPIs or the Glide Slope Antenna.
 Or the runway lights or signs.
 Or people.